seraphin0/ufc-ripper/README.md

 **To package the application for production,**

-1. Run `npm run build:backend:win32` or `npm run build:backend:linux` to build both the frontend and the backend
+1. Run `npm run build:backend:win32`, `npm run build:backend:linux` or `npm run build:backend:macos` to build both the frontend and the backend

-2. Run `npm run pack:win32` or `npm run pack:linux` (packaging process is NOT cross-platform compatible)
+2. Run `npm run pack:win32`, `npm run pack:linux` or `npm run pack:macos` (packaging process is NOT cross-platform compatible)

 **To build and run the Docker container,**